Skip to main content

 2. Enter your Databricks Server Hostname and SQL warehouse HTTP Path.

-4. Complete the connection setup.
-For detailed steps on manually creating a Power BI connection, see how to connect to Power BI service or Power BI Desktop.
+For detailed steps on manually creating a Power BI connection, see the connections guide for Power BI service or Power BI Desktop.

 How BI compatibility mode works